Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - F.name: us_dlist_sb_clear
 - Cycles: 300 + 12 / entry
-- Param0: Display List Definition & Process Flags to use

-Wrapper for us_dlist_clear using the current Display List Definition & Process flags register contents.
+Wrapper for us_dlist_clear using the current Display List Definition register contents.

 PRAM pointer 3 is used and not preserved.